carojas14/Sublight_Engines_Landing_Page/README.md

 This is the address of my website accessible on the internet: https://rocketelevatorsbycr.xyz/

-## Week Front-End : Front-End - Javascript.
+## Week Front-End : CSS - Javascript.
 Responsiveness and SEO

 Continuing with last week’s project to make the landing page responsive.
 A Figma model of iPhone 13/13 Pro is provided.
 Using Javascript and CSS the responsive website include the following elements: